Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Sound & Music Functions.md

 - `sound` - The file name that will be played. _(Relative to located in `mods/sounds/` or `assets/sounds/`)_
 - `volume` - An optional value, volume percent goes from `0` to `1`, Default value: `1`.
 - `tag` - An optional value, if you don't want to utilize it, then don't include a third value.
 Should only be used if you wish to halt, resume, adjust the time, volume, or fade in/out your sound.
+If the sound has been completed playing then the `onSoundFinished()` function will be called.

 ### playMusic(sound:String, volume:Float = 1, loop:Bool = false)
 Will <ins>play a music</ins> inside the game.